cljung/client-api-test-service-python/README.md

 # client-api-test-service-python
 Azure AD Verifiable Credentials Python sample that uses the new private preview VC Client APIs.
+This sample is updated to work with version v0.3 which introduces authorization and the use of an access token when calling the API.
+Please read the section on [Adding Authorization](https://github.com/cljung/client-api-test-service-python/#adding-authorization) to see what additions you need to do.

 ## Two modes of operations
 This sample can work in two ways: